Terry Sweeney: Other credits

+Sweeney and Laney are also graphic artists with two exhibits - one is in California and the other in New York.

 Personal life

-Terry Sweeney's husband is Lanier Laney, an artist and comedy writer who also wrote for SNL in the 1985–1986 season.
-According to a 2000 magazine article, they first met as members of a sketch comedy troupe called the "Bess Truman Players" before joining SNL.
+Terry Sweeney met Lanier Laney at Chaps, a leather bar in New York in the early 1980s.
+The two soon began dating and married on their 30th anniversary.
+Laney is an artist and comedy writer who also wrote for SNL in the 1985–1986 season.
 Laney and Sweeney were also writing partners for Saturday Night Live during the 1985–1986 season, the film Shag, and the Syfy Channel cartoon Tripping the Rift.

-As of 2012, the couple reside in Los Angeles and Beaufort, South Carolina.
+As of 2025, the couple resides in New York.